djwrisley/HDME/index.md

 <a href="#top" class="back-to-top">Back to Top</a>

 ### 7a.
-Basic Querying Techniques
+Map Visualization

 #### Overview
-* Learning basic querying for repetitive tasks in spatial dataset building
+*
-* Introduction to data manipulation
+*

 #### Pre-reading
-*
+* youtube videos
 *

 #### Slides
-*
+* SLIDES
 *

 #### Exercises
-*
+* Creating Point-to-Point Map with Kepler or Palladio
-*
+* Export html from Kepler & visualizing in GitHub

 #### Additional References
 *